Where are they now? Seven players dubbed ‘the next Zinedine Zidane’

 One black mark against the striker’s career will always be the controversy surrounding his international career, which saw him miss out on France’s 2018 World Cup triumph, but he returned to action for Les Bleus at Euro 2020.

-Now into his mid-thirties, Benzema producing arguably the best football of his career.
+Now into his mid-thirties, Benzema is producing arguably the best football of his career.
+A richly-deserved Ballon d’or is imminent.

 “When he came here they called him the next Zidane.
 He isn’t in the same league as Zidane yet because he was a genius, but one day he could be up there because he’s got that ability” – Harry Redknapp.